Listen to the audio version of this article:

 What are some other very common examples of enabling from families?
 Paying the rent when someone spent all of their money at the bar this month.
 Paying for a high-end attorney to prevent someone from going to jail for a 3rd DWI offense.
 Covering for a teenager in school who missed class due to substance use.

 So we’ve established that the goal is health and change as a result of consequences.
 There is a middle ground to help improve this pattern within your family.
 The answer is not necessarily “Support or no” but rather “How much support promotes legitimate change?”
 One common theme amongst families is that they want their loved one to have an opportunity.
 Examples of permanently lost opportunity may include felonies, severe diseases, or death.
-Intervening to provide support amidst those dire situations may be appropriate.
+Intervening to provide support amidst those dire situations may be appropriate support vs enabling.

 An example of a program which provides one form of enabling, but does it in a tactful and evidence-based fashion, is harm reduction centers.
 Through needle distribution, overdose kit distribution, and safe injection site access, IV heroin users are better able to avoid the permanent consequences of severe addiction – namely chronic infections and overdose death.
 Acquiring HIV will severely limit things in a person’s life, hence harm reduction centers are ok in briefly enabling an IV heroin user if it can prevent a permanent disease from forming.
 That example of enabling is done in a structured way, by an expert clinician, and with the goal of promoting treatment.